PurushottamHari/NLP_Project/README.md

 Hence, I continued to build the process so that for the least part, I can atleast understand how to process the audio files and pre process the data when I get my desired Dataset.

-Threfore, this project showcases a model trained using barks from the source mentioned above (dirty dataset for our usecase) which can be used in the future with better equipements.
+Therefore, this project showcases a model trained using barks from the source mentioned above (dirty dataset for our usecase) which can be used in the future with better equipements.

+Reference to understand audio file visulaizations: https://www.kaggle.com/davids1992/speech-representation-and-data-exploration